sybrew/the-seo-framework/readme.txt

 == Changelog ==

+= 5.0.1 =

+This update fixes issues our community found after the release of TSF v5.0.0.

+**For everyone:**

+* **Fixed:**
+	* TODO Resolved an issue where the RGB hex prefix `#` was missing on output.
+Both on the front-end and in the settings.
+	* Resolved a potential crash when an image with an alt tag was used for social meta sharing.
+Props [sageth](https://wordpress.org/support/users/sageth/) for reporting this.

 = 5.0.0 - Apex =

 *We become just by doing just acts, temperate by doing temperate acts, brave by doing brave acts. - [Aristotle](https://www.perseus.tufts.edu/hopper/text?doc=Perseus%3Atext%3A1999.01.0054%3Abook%3D2%3Achapter%3Dpos%3D17%3Asection%3D4)*